Idea Density

 Most people would quickly categorize both these phenomenons as “bad”.
 I’m not so keen on agreeing with that; my opinion is mostly neutral, in that I believe “this is just a thing that’s happening” rather than “this is inherently good or bad”.
 But the bad effects it does have are undeniable, and crucially, I think they can be somewhat mitigated.

 The most obvious and most important mitigation is to expose yourself to a wider range of idea densities.
 Since the average person spends most their time with low density media, in general, people should try to increase their time with high density media.
-On the flipside, if you’re the guy always reading stuff like Slate Star Codex or Scott Alexander, maybe try watching Cocaine Bear or something too.
+On the flipside, if you’re the guy always reading stuff like Slate Star Codex or Scott Aaronson, maybe try watching Cocaine Bear or something too.

 Let me take a step back and actually explain why this balance is important.
 If you only engage with low idea density media, you won’t actually learn much or use your brain often.
 And if you only engage with high density media, you’ll miss out on a lot of “softer” value, like pop culture, much of the humanities, and socialization2 too.